Clinical Applications of Pain Science: Manual Therapy, Exercise and Rehabilitation Principles for RMT’s (Victoria)

 - Understanding of current evidence-based frameworks on persistent pain to enhance practice, improve outcomes, and decrease practitioner stress

-- The distinctions between tissue health, biomechanics and their role in pain and exercise.
+- Distinguishing between tissue health, biomechanics and psychosocial factors and their role in pain, exercise and rehabilitation.

 - Applications of existing manual therapy and movement skills can be effectively modified to improve patient outcomes